- What is it?

 If I want to conceive or am having trouble getting pregnant and have a diagnosis of endometriosis, how would this change your treatment plan?
 What treatments for infertility do you offer and what are the success rates in my circumstance?

 What causes endometriosis?

 The most widely accepted cause of endometriosis is retrograde menstruation.
-This occurs when tissue from the uterine lining, called endometrial tissue, flows backward through your fallopian tubes while you're menstruating.
+This occurs when tissue from the uterine lining, called endometrial tissue, flows backward through your fallopian tubes while you're menstruating and implants in various sites, most commonly in the pelvis.
 The tissue gets trapped and can't leave the body.

 However, no matter where it is in the body, endometrial tissue still responds to your hormones each month.
 This tissue can become inflamed, bleed and develop into scar tissue.
 When the tissue is attached to organs in the pelvic and abdominal cavities, it may cause severe pain, infertility and other problems.

 Other theories suggest that alterations in the immune system response, hormonal imbalances or environmental causes may be related to the development of endometriosis.
 Experts find strong evidence suggesting a genetic link.